malaskowski/aet-docker/README.md

 ## FAQ
 ### How to use external MongoDB
-Set `mongoURI` property in the `com.cognifide.aet.vs.mongodb.MongoDBClient.cfg` to point your mongodb instance uri.
+Set the `mongoURI` property in the `configs/com.cognifide.aet.vs.mongodb.MongoDBClient.cfg` to point your mongodb instance uri.

+### How to use external Selenium Grid
+After you setup external Selenium Grid, update the `seleniumGridUrl` property in the `configs/com.cognifide.aet.worker.drivers.chrome.ChromeWebDriverFactory.cfg` to Grid address.

 ### How to set report domain
 Set `report-domain` property in the `com.cognifide.aet.rest.helpers.ReportConfigurationManager.cfg` to point the domain.